ccunniff/spring-boot-heroku/README.md

-# spring-boot-thymeleaf-cf
+# spring-boot-heroku

-This is a template project for getting started with Spring Boot, Thymeleaf, and Twitter Bootstrap on Cloud Foundry.
+This is a template project for getting started with Spring Boot, Thymeleaf, and Twitter Bootstrap on Heroku.

-Run with
+Run locally with
 ```
-./gradlew run
+./gradlew stage
+heroku local web
 ```